Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

 - Have an [Azure account](https://azure.microsoft.com/en-us/) created.
 - Have an [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) created.
-- Have the following setup: build environment, tools, [Git](https://git-scm.com/download/linux), and OpenSSL
+- Have the following setup: build environment, tools, [Git](https://git-scm.com/download/linux), and OpenSSL.
+These commands can be run from any directory.

     ```bash
     sudo apt-get update